Does Nivea Test on Animals in 2023?

 Sadly, the brand is unable to label itself as cruelty-free.

 This is because it sells many of its products overseas.
-That means it’ll have to test on animals to comply with foreign governmental regulations.
+That means it must test on animals to comply with foreign governmental regulations.

 On top of that, the German company includes some animal by-products in its lotions.